-If you're looking for a cost-effective way to get started on your path to a degree in social work, an Associate Degree is a good option.
-While this two-year program won't qualify you to work in the field, it could be the most affordable way to advance toward a Bachelor's Degree in Social Work (BSW).
+If you’re looking for a cost–effective way to get started on your path to a degree in social work, an associate degree is a good option.
+While this two–year program won’t qualify you to work in the field, it could be the most affordable way to advance toward a bachelor’s in social work (BSW).

-And if you plan to pursue your BSW at an online college, you'll find that most programs require some pre-professional courses.
-The right Associate Degree would provide you with these credits.
-As always, when you consider a two-year program, be sure that your credits will transfer to most private, public, or online four-year colleges and universities.
+And if you plan to pursue your BSW at an online college, you’ll find that most programs require some pre–professional courses.
+The right associate degree will provide you with these credits.
+As always, when you consider a two–year program, be sure that your credits will transfer to most private, public, or online four–year colleges and universities.

 - Principles of Sociology

-An Associate of Arts in Social Work (AA) is usually your best bet if you plan on advancing into a Bachelor's Degree program.
+An associate of arts in social work (AA) is usually your best bet if you plan on advancing into a bachelor’s degree program.
 This should provide you both with a theoretical grounding in the field and the start to a parallel liberal arts education.
-The Association of Applied Science (AAS) in Social Work is your best bet if you are seeking training for a specific position.
+The associate of applied science (AAS) in social work is preferable if you are seeking training for a specific position.
 In most instances, your educational and professional development will be better served by an AA.

-The Bachelor of Social Work is conferred upon students who have completed a full course load through a four-year private, public or online college.
-There are only a few accredited online BSW programs and most of these require completion of the kinds of pre-professional courses you might take while earning your Associate Degree.
-So if you do plan to pursue your BSW online, it may be a good idea to earn your AA or AAS first.
+The bachelor’s in social work degree is conferred upon students who have completed a full course load through a four–year private, public, or online college.
+There are only a few accredited online BSW programs and most of these require completion of the kinds of pre–professional courses you might take while earning your associate degree.
+If you do plan to pursue your BSW online, it may be a good idea to earn your AA or AAS first.

-The BSW is also extremely valuable if you plan to pursue a Master's Degree in Social Work (MSW).
-Though you can qualify to pursue a MSW with a Bachelor's Degree in a related or alternate field, earning a BSW from a CSWE-accredited program first will dramatically reduce the number of credits required to complete your MSW.
+The bachelor’s in social work is also extremely valuable if you plan to pursue a master’s in social work (MSW).
+Though you can qualify to pursue an MSW with a bachelor’s degree in a related or alternate field, earning a BSW from a CSWE–accredited program first will dramatically reduce the number of credits required to complete your MSW.
 In many cases, earning a BSW will put you in a position to earn your MSW in as few as 30 credits.
-Naturally, that's a huge money saver.
-Again though, be sure to check for the CSWE stamp of approval.
+Naturally, that’s a huge money saver.
+Again, be sure to check for the CSWE stamp of approval.

 - Communication in Social Work Practices